Before getting into the tasting notes of my Glenmorangie Bacalta review, it’s worth contemplating the distillery’s history.

 This collection of Single Malts has been a great success in the eyes of critics and consumers alike.

 With such a connection to Whisky history, it would not be surprising if the brand held fast to their roots.
 Despite their push towards innovation, they have managed to maintain a great sense of identity through the naming of their Private Edition Single Malts with traditional Gaelic words.

-The most recent release is Bacalata, which means baked, and it has received this name for good reason.
+The most recent release is Bacalta, which means baked, and it has received the name for good reason.

 Bacalta began life as many Scotches do, in ex-Bourbon casks, but it was then transferred into bespoke ex-Madeira Wine casks and it’s not just any Madeira Wine either, it’s Malmsey Madeira.

 This is one of the sweetest Madeira Wines available and on the command of Glenmorangie’s Director of Distilling and Whisky Creation, the Wine is matured under the hot Madeira sun for two years.